Delivering next generation venues: the future of stadium design

 Enhanced experiences

-Technology is a key enabler in creating enhanced experiences more broadly.
-Qatar has explored the potential to incorporate new technologies into the 2022 event through an innovation programme for entrepreneurs.
+Technology is a key enabler in creating enhanced experiences.
+Qatar incorporated new technologies into the 2022 event through an innovation programme for entrepreneurs including augmented reality for overlay stats on the field and artificial intelligence for offside detectors.

-The fans of the future will be expecting so much more in the new 5G era and stadium owners themselves are placing a growing emphasis on applying technology to make it quicker and easier for fans to pass through ticket barriers and buy food or drinks.
+The fans of the future will be expecting so much more in the new era of multi-streaming platforms.
+Tailored apps and mobile services, and stadium owners themselves are placing a growing emphasis on applying technology to make it quicker and easier for fans to pass through ticket barriers and buy food, drinks and even merchandise.

-The opportunities for enhanced commercial routes to market will increase, providing more streams of revenue.
+Opportunities for enhanced commercial routes to market have increased and will continue to increase at a rapid rate as technology and capability evolves, providing more streams of revenue.
 The effect of technological advances on commercial partnerships and broadcasting rights will be significant as the drive for real time, live and multi-channel formatting comes into play.